PlaidCloud/website/content/en/docs/reference/kubectl/kubectl.md

 * [kubectl patch](/docs/reference/generated/kubectl/kubectl-commands#patch)	 - Update field(s) of a resource
 * [kubectl plugin](/docs/reference/generated/kubectl/kubectl-commands#plugin)	 - Provides utilities for interacting with plugins.
 * [kubectl port-forward](/docs/reference/generated/kubectl/kubectl-commands#port-forward)	 - Forward one or more local ports to a pod
-* [kubectl proxy](/docs/reference/generated/kubectl/kubectl-commands#proxy)	 - Run a proxy to the Kubernetes API server
+* [kubectl proxy](/docs/reference/generated/kubectl/kubectl-commands#proxy)	 - Run a proxy to the PlaidCloud API server
 * [kubectl replace](/docs/reference/generated/kubectl/kubectl-commands#replace)	 - Replace a resource by filename or stdin
 * [kubectl rollout](/docs/reference/generated/kubectl/kubectl-commands#rollout)	 - Manage the rollout of a resource
 * [kubectl run](/docs/reference/generated/kubectl/kubectl-commands#run)	 - Run a particular image on the cluster